 Interviewing - Delving beneath the surface

-The Islander – April 2019
+The Islander – November 2024

 < Back

-hire for attitude and train for skill
+Hire for attitude and train for skill

 Interviewing is an art and a skill and one which many of us have to train, develop and practice to become effective at.
 Crew agents, yacht managers and senior crew often find themselves in the position where they need to interview crew.
 But how do you get beneath the CV and better understand how they are likely to behave once on board.
 Below are some tips to help you get the crew that are right for you and the yacht, whether you are using crew agent or not.